1. Purpose of the policy and procedure

 This policy and procedure is in line with the March 2015 ACAS Code of Practice on Disciplinary & Grievance procedures to ensure that all University staff are treated fairly and with respect and dignity and that the University meets all its legal requirements.

 The procedure in this document applies to all employees of the University except those academic staff and officers covered by Statute 25 as outlined in Annex A (where a separate procedure applies which is set out in Statute 25 Part III).
 It does not apply to self employed people or to individuals contracted by other companies or on secondment to the University who are covered by their own employer’s procedures.
 It also links with the University's Dignity & Respect policy and procedure.

-Normal disciplinary standards apply to Trade Union representatives but no formal disciplinary action will be taken against a member of staff who is an accredited Trade Union representative until the circumstances of the case have been discussed with the local Chair of the Union concerned or with a permanent Trade Union official.
+Normal disciplinary standards and procedures apply to Trade Union representatives, however, no formal disciplinary action will be taken against a member of staff who is an accredited Trade Union representative until the circumstances of the case have been discussed with the local Branch Secretary / Branch President of the accredited Trade Union concerned or with an employed Trade Union official.

-Any conduct which adversely affects the University, its employees, workers, students, visitors or agents, such as negligence, breaches of work rules or unsafe practices may lead to disciplinary action.
+Any conduct which adversely affects the University, its employees, workers, students, visitors, agents or other third parties, such as negligence, breaches of work rules or unsafe practices may lead to disciplinary action.

 3. What we expect from you

 - To comply with the University’s rules, policies and procedures at all times

 - To carry out your job to the rules and standards expected of your role

 - To behave appropriately and in line with all the University’s rules, policies and procedures with colleagues, students, customers, visitors to the University and the wider University at all times, understanding the impact of your behaviour on others

 - To maintain effective and professional work and study relationships with colleagues or fellow staff and students and treat all with dignity and respect